t7aziz/jit-vis/README.md

 	- vis-jit replaceWithYourFile.js

 What it does
-- Redirects V8 log output to json file and fetches to frontend
+- Redirects V8 log output to log file and fetches to frontend
-- Parses events and displays an optimization graph using vis-network as well as the raw data
+- Parses events in real-time and displays an optimization graph using vis-network as well as the raw data

-Notes for developers
+Notes:
 - The frontend is in `public/` (edit `public/app.js` and `public/index.html`)
 - Server entrypoint: `server.js` (serves `public/` and exposes `/api/data`)
 - The parser lives in `public/app.js` (function `parseV8Log`)
 - The command line program is in `cli.js`
+- Should be platform-independent

 Contributions
 - PRs welcome.
 Keep changes small and include a brief test or manual verification steps.